shamazmazum/vsprofiler/README.md

 The runtime library
 ------------------
 The runtime library, named libvsprof.so is what you need to link to a program you want to profile.
 As mentioned above, it can be done either in build time or with LD_PRELOAD environment variable.
-The libarary understands following additional environment variables:
+The library understands following additional environment variables:

 * ```MAX_SAMPLES``` is used to specify maximum limit of samples.
 Defaults to 10000